Gunaikurnai language: Revival

+Gunaikurnai was featured in a stage performance for the first known time in 2021, when Veronica Gorrie's play "Nullung" ("paternal grandmother") was presented as a play reading by the Melbourne Theatre Company.

 Phonology

 Like other Victorian languages, Gunaikurnai allowed initial l in its words.
 However, it also allowed initial rr, and well as the clusters gr (kr) and br (pr).
 This is quite unusual for an Australian language, and the same pattern was found in the Tasmanian languages across Bass Strait.